ntmoe/py-html-mailer/README.md

 ---
 Create an HTML message.
 Our example here is `jan_newsletter.html`.
 If you're using images, place them in the same directory as the HTML file and refer to the images using relative links.

 The input file and other options are configured with a user-constructed INI file.
-Here's an example of this file:
+Here's an example of this file, which is named `config.ini` here, but can be named anything you'd like:

     # Email header information
+        # The address format is the same as that which MS Outlook uses if you were to copy
+        # addresses from an e-mail in Outlook and paste it into a plain text file.
+        # Enclose the addresses in quotes.
+I've given a few examples of the format here.
     From = "Foo Communications <communications@foo.com>"
     Reply-To = "Doe, John <jdoe@foo.com>"
     To = "Jane Austen <jausten@bar.com>; Dickens, Charles <cdickens@foo.com>"